About the Ombudsman

 Will the Ombudsman act as my advocate?

 No. The Ombudsman does not represent or act as an advocate for any person or entity, and does not take sides on any issues.
-Instead, the Ombudsman remains impartial and advocates for a fair process.
+The Ombudsman maintains an impartial, neutral position when resolving problems, complaints, and concerns.